MrYsLab/telemetrix-esp32/README.md

-# The Telemetrix Project
+# Telemetrix For The ESP32

-The Telemetrix Project is a modern-day replacement for Arduino StandardFirmata, equipped with many more built-in features than StandardFirmata.
+The Telemetrix Project is a modern-day replacement for StandardFirmata and comes equipped with many more built-in features than StandardFirmata.

 Here is a feature comparison between Telemetrix and StandardFirmata: